harveyj/aoc/2021/README.md

 Location: CT

 Difficulty: 3.5/10

 ## Day 5
+Python rewrite in about 20 minutes.
+Writing one set of logic that handles both puzzle cases is always nice, going back and figuring that out for a few more has been fun.

+Difficulty: 3/10

 ## Day 6
+Here we go!!
+Advent of code starts in earnest.

+Solution notes: I struggled with the initial implementation of part 2 for a while.
+The breakthrough was realizing that this is \~= fibonacci numbers, and thus that a dynamic programming approach could work.
+Quite happy with the final solution.
+I have an iterative js solution that I didn't bother to port.

+Difficulty: 6.5/10

 ## Day 7
+A "do you know stats" question - the intuition that you should use mean and median is the key breakthrough here.

+Solution notes: I already forget why I took a micro-brute-force method to part two and I kinda regret it.

+Difficulty: 4/10

 ## Day 8
+Figure out what number the segment wires are encoding.
+I got derailed (js edition) for a *long* time trying to solve the general version of the puzzle, which would have worked.
+The input very clearly lets you do a simple logic puzzle version with a long chain of if statements - I eventually bailed out and took that road.
+Feels a little like cheating.

+Location: CT/CT

+Improvements could be:
+* Writing the version that works for arbitrary inputs.

+Difficulty: 5/10

 ## Day 9
 ## Day 10
 ## Day 11
 ## Day 12
 ## Day 13
+"Fold stuff" grid puzzle.
+Surprisingly straightforward for the middle of AOC.

+Difficulty: 5/10
 ## Day 14
 Dynamic programming! "polymerization" extends a string.